How Can I Divorce Overseas After Marrying in Singapore?

 If the foreign divorce order is recognised in Singapore, your marriage in Singapore will be dissolved.
-Both parties to the marriage will then also be able to commence ancillary proceedings in Singapore to determine issues such as division of assets, maintenance and child custody.
+Both parties to the marriage will then also be able to commence ancillary proceedings in Singapore to determine issues such as division of assets and spousal maintenance.

 What if I Want to File for Divorce in Singapore Instead?